SnowDiary/Love-from-400-miles/README.md

 # TheStoryOfTheStar

-The test game by EmoViva
+The test game by SnowDiary

 Based on RenPy 8.2